 In this Agreement some words such as "us", "we" and "you" have special meanings.
 Such words and expressions are either set out in this document; or, if found in the Interpretation (Guernsey) Law 1948 (for example: 'British Islands') are intended to carry the same meaning as in that Law.
 In any question of construction of this Agreement the provisions of that Law (for example, on gender and pluralisation) are to be applied to this Agreement..

-'We', 'us' means C I Domain Registry Ltd , a company registered under the Companies (Alderney) Law 1994 as having limited liability with Company Number 1849 doing business whose Registered Office is at Maison Postel, Alderney, GUERNSEY GY9 3TD
+'We', 'us' means C I Domain Registry Ltd , a company registered under the Companies (Alderney) Law 1994 as having limited liability with Company Number 1849 and whose Registered Office is at Maison Postel, Alderney, GUERNSEY GY9 3TD

 'You' means the company (or other legal or natural person) that we have recognised in writing (which includes email) as being a Registrar for the purposes of this Agreement.